 Abraham joined Watsi on February 7th, 2017.
-Five years ago, Abraham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Abraham's most recent donation traveled 8,500 miles to support Maureen, a small-business owner and loving mom from Kenya, to fund hysterectomy surgery.
+Six years ago, Abraham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Abraham's most recent donation traveled 1,900 miles to support Anthonie, a 9-year-old boy from Haiti, to fund overseas prep and transportation for his life-saving heart surgery.

 Maureen is a small-business owner and a single mom to three children.
 She moved near the capital city of Nairobi to start her business as a food hawker, cooking and selling Asian, Islamic, and local cuisines.
 For about ten years, Maureen has been experiencing abdominal pain, headaches, dizziness, and other worrisome symptoms.
 This condition has made it challenging for her to operate her business.
 She visited our medical partner, African Mission Healthcare (AMH), and doctors diagnosed her condition as cystic adenomyosis.
 To heal she needs to undergo a hysterectomy, a procedure in which surgeons will remove her uterus.
 Fortunately, AMH can help Maureen finally heal.
 On April 29th, she will undergo gynecological surgery at the care center, so she can resume her daily activities free of pain once she recovers.
 AMH is requesting $755 to fund Maureen’s surgery.
 Maureen shared, “This condition has affected my normal life, even taking care of my children is a problem, and the doctor told me surgery should be done soon.
 I am humbly requesting help so that I can be back to my normal self to continue caring for them.”